lucafoscili/lf-nodes/docs/CLIENT.md

 ## Cache Persistence

-The client saves runs to `localStorage` for fast hydration on refresh:
+The client saves run IDs to `localStorage` for fast hydration on refresh:

 ```typescript
 // After every update